Recovering from Trauma and Addiction.

 Meditation for Trauma and addiction.

-So to get back to the original idea, there is another form of meditation – it again involves sitting and just being but with a different purpose.
-This time we are not being present and in the moment.
+To get back to the original idea, there is another form of meditation – it again involves sitting and just being but with a different purpose.
+This time it is not about being present and in the moment.
 This time our awareness in on the thoughts themselves.
 Deliberately allowing our thoughts to flow.
 This is different from just everyday random thinking, with this form of meditation we do not judge our thoughts or ourselves for having them.
 Just because we think it, doesn’t make it true or real.
-What has been discovered, as shared in the article I mentioned earlier and will link to at the bottom of this blog, is that this form of meditation actually helps the mind to process information in such a way that it no longer needs to have any form of negative grip on us.
+What has been discovered, is that this form of meditation actually helps the mind to process information in such a way that it no longer needs to have any form of negative grip on us.
 This is particularly helpful in recovering from trauma or addiction.
 Often when someone experiences a trauma, the mind has not got the past experiences it needs to know how to deal with it and so thoughts around the trauma just bounce around a person’s head unchecked, causing mayhem.
 Allowing your mind time in this way to process the thoughts and emotions around the event allows the thoughts and feelings to settle down, creating more balance and peace for the person involved.

 Take control of your mind and body.

-Any form of meditation, inspires within the practitioner, the realisation that we have so much more control over our state of mind and body than we might once have realised.
-Building that sense of control over our life is a crucial step in recovering from the experience of trauma or addiction.
+Any form of meditation will help us recognise that we have so much more control over our state of mind and body than we might once have realised.
+Building that sense of control over our lifetime is a crucial step in recovering from the experience of trauma or addiction.

 A great balance.

-I think making both of these practises a part of our daily routine is going to be beneficial, regardless of whether we are recovering from trauma or addiction or not.
-I know from my own experiences of highly stressful times – that if I just try to be in the moment, it’s almost impossible to escape the thoughts charging through my mind.
-In those times especially, I allow myself 10 minutes to let those thoughts flow, to be aware of what’s on my mind before I start a mindfulness based meditation.
+I think making both types of practice a part of our daily routine is going to be beneficial, regardless of whether we are recovering from trauma or addiction or not.
+I know from my own experiences of stressful times – that if I just try to be in the moment, it’s almost impossible to escape the thoughts charging through my mind.
+In those times especially, I allow myself 10 minutes to let those thoughts flow, to be aware of what’s on my mind before I start a meditation that focuses on presence and quietening the mind.
 If we allow ourselves this “thinking time” as part of our meditation practise it will greatly enhance our ability to be in the moment at other times.

-So meditation can have many intentions – What’s your intention and how can you use your practise of meditation to help you achieve it?
-I’ll be talking more about the power of intention for personal development at a later date.
+So, meditation can have many intentions – What’s your intention and how can you use your practise of meditation to help you achieve it?